 To verify attendance and progress in training and education, documentation received from the school or training provider, including by e-mail or fax, is acceptable and constitutes a direct contact with the participant.

-Documentation in TWIST Counselor Notes
+Documentation in WorkInTexas.com

-Boards must ensure that the combination of services and detailed narrative information entered into TWIST Counselor Notes reflects a comprehensive picture of Workforce Solutions Office staff interactions with participants.
+Boards must ensure that the combination of services and detailed narrative information entered into WorkInTexas.com reflects a comprehensive picture of Workforce Solutions Office staff interactions with participants.

 Documenting Services